particle-iot/docs/src/content/javascript.md

 order: 8
 ---

-# sparkjs
+# particlejs

-SparkJS is a library for interacting with your cores and the Spark Cloud.
+ParticleJS is a library for interacting with your devices and the Particle Cloud.
 It uses node.js and can run on Windows, Mac OS X, and Linux fairly easily.
 It's also open source so you can edit, change or even send in pull requests if you want to share!